Historic Trails in Idaho

 The Snake River crossing southern Idaho served as a route of travel by native Indians for hundreds, if not thousands, of years.
 Early fur trappers followed the river, attempting to carry their goods in dugout canoes in the early 1800’s.
 As missionaries and emigrants began to travel across the country, they also followed the south side of the Snake River across much of the state.

-This PDF shows photos from many of the emigrant trail routes across Idaho.
+This image shows many of the emigrant trail routes across Idaho.

 Additional Trail Information